CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 8. Make sure you are in Lakehouse view (not SQL analytics endpoint).
 9. Notice **People** table is now available in the Lakehouse.

-    **Note**: If you do not see the newly created tables, select the ellipsis next to Tables and select refresh to refresh the Tables.
+    **Note**: If you do not see the newly created tables, select the ellipsis next to Tables and select Refresh to refresh the Tables.

     We have now ingested all the data into Lakehouse.
-In the next lab, we will schedule Dataflow refresh.
+In the next lab, we will schedule a Dataflow refresh.

 ## Task 5: Copy Snowflake queries to Dataflow
 1. Let’s navigate back to the Fabric workspace, **FAIAD_<username\>**